 - have not previously won another international award for that thesis, and,

 - are members of the EAMT at the time of submission,

 are invited to submit their theses to the EAMT for consideration.

-The submissions will be judged by a panel of experts who will be specifically appointed as part of the EAMT 2021 programme committee and which will be ratified by the Executive Board of the EAMT.
+The submissions will be judged by a panel of experts who will be specifically appointed, based on the EAMT 2020 program committee, and which will be ratified by the Executive Board of the EAMT.

 Each thesis will be judged according to how challenging the problem was, to how relevant the results are for machine translation as a field, and to the strength of their impact in terms of scientific publications.

 The scope of the thesis does not need to be confined to a technical area, and applications are also invited from students who carried out their research into commercial and management aspects of machine translation.

 - development of machine translation or advanced computer-assisted translation: methods, software or resources

 - the use of these systems in professional environments (freelance translators, translation agencies, localisation, etc.)